Three Ways to Help Your Adult Children Without Spoiling Them

 Your Millennial or Gen X children may be beyond this point, but still may be struggling to save for their own kid’s college.
 Even a few hundred bucks a month into a 529 plan for your grandkids is a huge help.

-Much of this recent pain is a result of COVID.
-However, the shortage goes back to the global financial crisis in 2008.
+Much of this recent pain is a result of the COVID-19 pandemic.
+However, the shortage goes back to the 2008 global financial crisis.
 The silver lining is that with the inflation we have seen over the past few years, we have also seen wages grow significantly.
 Many of your kids can afford the monthly payment, just as they do their rent.

 The median home price in Washington, D.C., is about $600,000.
-A 20% down payment, plus $20,000 for closing costs, means your kids would have to scrape together $140,000.
+A 20% down payment, plus $20,000 for closing costs, means your kids would have to scrape together $140,000 so they can afford the payment and aren't stuck with private mortgage insurance.
 That’s tough to picture for someone in their 20s or early 30s.
-Helping your kids get to 20%, so they can afford the payment and aren’t stuck with private mortgage insurance, will help them instantly build equity.
+Helping your kids get to 20% will help them instantly build equity.

 If you study trends of income vs expenses over a typical lifespan (as I realize almost no one does), you’ll find things are tightest, and most likely to cross into the red, in the early years of having kids.
 You have all the one-time expenses: cribs, fancy strollers, car seats, etc. But the big one, the one that everyone complains about, is daycare.

-We pay about $16,000 per year for our 2-year-old’s preschool.
+We pay about $16,000 a year for our 2-year-old’s preschool.
 Fortunately, my wife’s schedule can support this, and we have the means to pay for it, but this is a real struggle for a lot of people I talk to.
-Once again, the benefit to helping during this period is that it is finite.
+Once again, the benefit of helping during this period is that the timeframe is finite.
 Once kindergarten rolls around, there is a free option.

-You may have noticed that I didn’t recommend saving for your kids into a Roth IRA or other investment vehicle.
-I thought about it, and I don’t think it’s a mistake to do this, but then I thought about my own situation: I didn’t have the wiggle room to save in my early 20s.
+You may have noticed that I didn’t recommend saving for your kids in a Roth IRA or other investment vehicle.
+I don’t think it’s a mistake to do this, but I consider my own situation: I didn’t have the wiggle room to save in my early 20s.

-As a financial planner, I have seen a million versions of those charts showing how much you need to save per month, based on your starting age, to hit $1 million.
-The amount you have to save gets exponentially larger the later you start.
+As a financial planner, I have seen a million versions of those charts that show how much you need to save per month based on your starting age to hit $1 million.
+The amount you have to save gets exponentially higher the later you start.
 This forced me to create the capacity to save.
-It forced me to limit spending that I may not have limited if my parents were saving for me, for retirement.
+It forced me to limit spending that I may not have limited if my parents had been saving for my retirement.
 I think the tradeoff of missing a few years of savings was worth a lifetime of better habits.

 Related Content